American Research Group, Inc.

 Question Wording and Order:

-Do you approve or disapprove of the way Joe Biden is handling his job as president?
+Do you approve or disapprove of the way Donald Trump is handling his job as president?

-Do you approve or disapprove of the way Joe Biden is handling the economy?
+Do you approve or disapprove of the way Donald Trump is handling the economy?

 How do you rate the condition of the national economy these days - would you say it is excellent, very good, good, bad, very bad, or terrible?